outfrost/godot-template/README.md

 * Main menu template
 * Fade transition screen
 * UI theme template
-* Debug label for continuous monitoring of arbitrary data
+* Debug overlay for continuous monitoring of arbitrary data
 * `GroupMessenger` for sending notifications to node groups
 * Hook-based debug script template for easier local testing without implementation changes
 * A license which you may or may not want to remove once you start a project ;)